Toolamba railway station

 Toolamba is a closed railway station on the Goulburn Valley railway in the town of Toolamba, Victoria, Australia.
 The station opened as a junction at the same time as the railway from Mangalore to Shepparton on 13 January 1880, with the line to Tatura opening on the same day.
-The last passenger service to the station from Echuca ran on 2 March 1981 with Y class diesel locomotive Y161 an ABE carriage and a C van.
-This consist had only been introduced a few months prior, with a DERM usually being rostered.
+The last passenger service to the station from Echuca ran on 2 March 1981 with Y class diesel locomotive Y161 hauling an ABE carriage and a C van.
+That consist had only been introduced a few months prior, with a DERM usually being rostered.
 Toolamba finally closed as a station on 20 December 1987.

 The platform was on the west side of the line, with a dirt mound and the foundations of the signal box remaining today.
-A water tower is located at the Seymour end of the station, and a 725 metre long loop siding is located across from the former platform, which is usable as a crossing loop.
-The junction for the line to Echuca faces Seymour, and is located on the Shepparton end of the level crossing.
+A water tower is located at the Seymour end of the station.
+Until 2012, there was a 725-metre-long loop siding, usable as a crossing loop, opposite the former platform.
+The loop was disconnected at the up end in April 2021, leaving a dead-end siding with standing room of 258 metres.

+The junction with the line to Echuca is on the north (Shepparton) side of the level crossing, facing Seymour.